ghost-writer-727/before-after-images-for-divi/README.txt

 = 1.3.4 =
 * Bug Fix: Changed maxWidth reference in front-end JS function to target the offsetWidth of an object rather than index.
-* Added best-fit sizes as options in size selection field.

 = 1.3.3 =
 * Bug Fix: Slider will display at default size when the user has not selected a size in the module settings.